doswelleth-zz/beginners-academy/blog.md

 A finite amount of property exists in any given space.
 Assuming improvement of the surrounding environment, the property within the space may enjoy an increase in value simply because of its location.
 If said property itself were useful to an interested party, the property may enjoy manifold returns in value for its location to an improving environment and for its usefulness.
 Imagine owning a small piece of property on Park Avenue in Manhattan circa 1870.

 The railroad tracks on Fourth Avenue were first being covered over by pavement to make way for pedestrians and brownstones.
 Now imagine living long enough to see The Waldorf Astoria, UBS, The Harold Pratt House, and 432 Penthouse go up.
 Your small property would be worth a large fortune.
 The surrounding environment of New York City saw unparalleled investment in business infrastructure over the next 147 years.
 Finally, the utility of what you built in those days would likely be outmoded, today.
 But you would have refreshing optionality to sell or even rent your property.
 Bitcoin's database benefits from being a technology, meaning it is prime location to an improving surrounding environment, in this case the technology industry.
-What gets built on this property will be new, diverse, kaleidoscopic, but at the discretion of those who have an address.</p>
+What gets built on this property will be new, diverse, kaleidoscopic, but at the discretion of those who have an address.

 ## Trust-Minimization